-The Trust includes only the net cash flow impact and do not include non-cash switches between series of the Trust that occurred during the year in 'Proceeds from redeemable units issued' or 'Amount paid on redemption of redeemable units'.
-There were no non-cash switches excluded from the Trust's operation and financing activities on the statements of cash flows for the periods ended June 30, 2019 and June 30, 2018.
+The Trust includes only the net cash flow impact and do not include non-cash switches between series of the Trust that occurred during the year in 'Amount paid on redemption of redeemable units'.
+There are no non-cash switches that have been excluded from the Trust's operation and financing activities on the statements of cash flows for the six-months ending June 30, 2020 and June 30, 2019.